stevecassidy/emuR/cran-comments.md

 There were no WARNINGs and no ERRORs.

-On CRAN win-builder and locally, there were no NOTEs.

-On the R-hub builder platform, there were NOTEs about:
+On some platforms, there were minor NOTEs about:

 - non-standard things in the check directory: `NULL`
 - detritus in the temp directory: `lastMiKTeXException`

-Both are probably due to bugs in the builder platform.
+Both are probably due to bugs in the respective builder platform.

-## Downstream dependencies
+## revdepcheck results

-There are currently no downstream dependencies for this package.
+We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages